Feeds:

 Here are the current water statistics:

-Water Use: Water use for the week ending April 21 averaged 25.0 million gallons per day, compared to 19.0 million gallons per day for the same week last year.
+Water Use: Water use for the week of October 13-19 averaged 21.98 million gallons per day, compared to 27.86 million gallons per day for the same week last year.

-Creek Releases: During the month of March MMWD released 584 million gallons, or a total of 1,792 acre-feet, into Lagunitas and Walker creeks in west Marin.
-We release water throughout the year to maintain adequate flows for the fishery per our agreements with the State of California.
+Creek Releases: During the month of September 2014 MMWD released 160 million gallons, or 490 acre-feet, into Lagunitas and Walker creeks in west Marin for habitat enhancement.

-Current water use and reservoir figures can be found on our homepage.
+Water use and reservoir figures are updated weekly and can be found on our Water Watch page.

 Read Full Post »